 Kalashnikovs are so yesterday.
 Fighting in eastern Ukraine is increasingly done with heavy weapons, like the one that reportedly shot down the Malaysia Airlines Boeing 777 on July 17.
 Pro-Russian separatists appear to have not only tanks and cannons at their disposal, but also complex rocket launcher systems, according to Ukrainian officials.

-The government in Kyiv and Western intelligence services suspect that Malaysia Airlines flight MH17 was shot down by a rocket from a Buk missile system.
+and Western intelligence services suspect that Malaysia Airlines flight MH17 was shot down by a rocket from a Buk missile system.
 The separatists deny that they downed the passenger plane.

 40 rockets in 20 seconds